AI Trail Analysis

 Hard · Out & Back · 10.2 mi · Great Smoky Mountains, TN

-A challenging but incredibly rewarding hike to Mt.
-LeConte, offering stunning views and unique geological features, though its popularity means crowds are almost guaranteed.
+A challenging but highly rewarding hike to Mt.
+LeConte with stunning views and unique geological features, best enjoyed on weekdays during shoulder seasons to avoid crowds.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.